uc-r/uc-r.github.io/analytics/predictive/feedforward_DNN.md

   layer_dense(units = 1)
 ```

-We have created our basic network architecture $\rightarrow$ two hidden layers with 10 and 5 nodes respectively with both hidden layers using ReLU activation functions.
+We have created our basic network architecture $$\rightarrow$$ two hidden layers with 10 and 5 nodes respectively with both hidden layers using ReLU activation functions.
 Next, we need to incorporate a feedback mechanism to help our model learn.

 ## Backpropagation {#back}